 Canadian small businesses lean on each other in a virtual world

-The coronavirus pandemic has left home-based professionals and entrepreneurs across the province, and the country, struggling to pivot their businesses online.
-SocialAtHome, an online digital marketing conference, was born out of that shared difficulty, and featured a roster of A-list speakers.
+(Above) The coronavirus pandemic has caused home-based professionals and entrepreneurs across the province, and the country, to pivot their businesses online.
 PHOTO SUBMITTED

-Then came the coronavirus pandemic.
-By mid-March, businesses across the country were shuttered and millions of workers sent home as public health officials took emergency measures to limit the spread of the virus.
+But then came the pandemic.
+By mid-March 2020, businesses across the country closed their offices while millions of workers were sent home as public health officials took emergency measures to limit the spread of the virus.

-“It was heartbreaking to have a business that the government literally says can’t exist because you can no longer have public gatherings,” says Mike Morrison, the Calgary-based entrepreneur behind the conferences.
+“It was heartbreaking to have a business that the government literally says can’t exist because you can no longer have public gatherings,” remembers Mike Morrison, the Halifax-based entrepreneur behind the SocialAtHome conferences.

-By Week 2, Morrison, a TELUS partner, decided to take the business online.
+Just two weeks later, Morrison, a TELUS partner, decided to take the business online.
 The first conference tackled the timely topic of "digital marketing in a crisis” and drew nearly 600 participants.
-Drawing on the power of the TELUS PureFibre network to his home, speakers from his in-person digital marketing conferences joined the call to help people process what was happening and how they might be able to transition their business online.
+Speakers from his in-person digital marketing conferences joined the call to help people process what was happening and how they might be able to transition their business online.

 It was a hit.
 So much so, Morrison offered another webinar the following week, discussing storytelling during the pandemic.